ohata-toast/RDS/en/console-guide.md

 ![event_sub_list_0_ko](https://static.toastoven.net/prod_rds/210615/event_sub_list_0_ko.png)

-The event subscription status can be checked..
+The event subscription status can be checked.

 * ❶ Search by the **subscription name** or **event source**.
 * ❷ Create new event subscription.